 This week is marked by several significant occasions.

 The report on 17 July by the Ministry for Foreign Affairs of the Russian Federation “On the situation of human rights in Ukraine” strictly points to undisguised support extreme right-wing ideology by the government.
 Particularly, authors indicate opened glorification of Nazism, also there are facts of right-wing extremism and ultra-nationalism groups’ receiving of state support, including financial part.
 Consequences of the policy are cases of unpunished harassment against opponents, forced violence against dissidents, among them killings.
 Acts of vandalism and destroy memory places are massively fixed.
-Ukraine ranks one of the top places in the xenophobia chart among European countries.
+Ukraine is on one of the top places in the xenophobia chart among European countries.
 Particularly frequent hosts of the idea are soldiers of so-called “volunteer” battalions, where delinquency is stable at a high level.

 On 23 July in Poltava former soldiery of the AFU and participant of armed conflict in Donbas Roman Skripnik took a policeman hostage, threatened with grenade that tried to detain him for auto theft.
-Two days earlier there was similar situation in Lutsk.
+Two days earlier there was a similar situation in Lutsk.
 Maksim Krivosh has previous two convictions, attempted to capture and mine a bus with 13 passengers.
 That day in Kiev two self-made explosive devices were defused.
 It was impossible to imagine such situations 7 years ago in peaceful Ukraine those days.

 Moreover, this week terrorism is still relevant not only for peaceful cities in Ukraine.
 On 22 July in the north of Gorlivka the highway of canal Seversky Donets – Donbas (SDD) was damaged because of mortar fire by the Armed Forces of Ukraine.
-It has resulted in disruption of water supply and injures of life-support objects in the Donetsk People’s Republic.
+It has resulted in the disruption of water supply and injures of life-support objects in the Donetsk People’s Republic.
 Drinking water leakage in water pipeline is 65 thousand м³ per hour.
-Water supply was stopped more than 50% throughout the Republic.
+Water supply was stopped for more than 50% throughout the Republic.
 It should be noted that canal SDD is a key source of water supply in Donbas.
-AFU actions could lead to irreparable humanitarian disaster.
+AFU actions could lead to an irreparable humanitarian disaster.